-I provide consent to the use of photos and information of my child(ren) under the same terms as stated above.

-Signature:

-Date:

 Release form - film

-I,, hereby give my consent to the filming and recording of my appearance in videos and (subject to terms of any applicable industry agreement, but otherwise without restriction) hereby confirm that such consent shall extend to my appearance in such videos for any and all purposes listed above in all media for the full period of the copyright (which will remain the property of The EY Foundation and its licensors) and therefore in so far as possible in perpetuity.
+I, \\\\\\, hereby give my consent to the filming and recording of my appearance in the above mentioned film and (subject to terms of any applicable industry agreement, but otherwise without restriction) hereby confirm that such consent shall extend to my appearance in said video for any and all purposes in all media for the full period of the copyright (which will remain the property of The EY Foundation and Ernst and Young LLP) and therefore in so far as possible in perpetuity.

 I hereby give consent for all purposes of The Copyright Designs and Patents Act (1988) as may be amended from time to time.

-Signature:

-Date:

-Parental consent:

-I also provide consent to the filming and recording of my child(ren) in videos under the same term as stated above.

-Signature:

-Date: